How Crater Lake Was Found …In search of the Lost Cabin

 By morning, a party of Jacksonville men had formed to aid in the search for the famous cabin.
 Among these men was John W. Hillman, who was rich and was also a leader, and who set it down in his writings for later proof of these accounts did take place.
 Within the party were James L. Loudon, Pat McManus, George Ross, Isaac Skeeters, and a few that remain unnamed.
 The Yreka party did not accept the Jacksonville party’s help with open arms.
 In fact, the next few days were spent wasting time dodging and trying to elude the other party.
 So after many supplies and much valuable time had been wasted, the two parties conceded and decided to join their efforts.

-Hillman and the party set down in their writings of this discovery, which was later declared a national monument by the name of Crater Lake.
+Hillman and the party set down in their writings the location of this discovery, which was later declared a national monument, and named Crater Lake.

 Hillman’s party returned to the camp where they told of the discovery of the lake.
 But like so many before, no cabin and no gold.